ericsonga/APCSAReview/_sources/Unit6-Arrays/peer_int_pic.rst

     :feedback_a: Incorrect!
 This code adjusts the second half of the sound array, not the first half.
     :feedback_b: Incorrect!
 This code adjusts the second half of the sound array, not the first half.
     :feedback_c: Correct!
 This code adjusts the second half of the array, specifically halving the pitch.
     :feedback_d: Incorrect!
-Although this code adjusts the second half of the array, it does not impact the sound.
+Although this code adjusts the second half of the array, it does not impact the loudness/quietness of the sound.
+Rather, it impacts the pitch.
     :feedback_e: Incorrect!
 This code only adjusts the second half of the array, not the whole array.

     What does this code do?